pawanuikey06/Calorie-Tracker/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes.
+MIT License - Copyright (c) 2024 Pawan Kumar Uikey

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.